• Skip to primary navigation

 Cast iron cookware

 Compared to other materials, cast iron cookware holds heat longer.
-Whether you're sautéing steak, making Chinese food, or even panning pizza, a sturdy seasoned cast iron skillet is the way to go.
-A cast iron skillet will help you handle a huge variety of culinary tasks, so I highly recommend adding it to your list.
+Whether you're sautéing steak, making Chinese food, or panning pizza, a sturdy, seasoned cast iron skillet is the way to go.
+A cast iron skillet will help you handle various culinary tasks, so I highly recommend adding it to your list.
 A cast iron skillet looks nice enough to show off on my stove.
 They are not Chinese kitchen tools, but besides the wok, cast iron cookware is probably the most used cookware in my kitchen today.

 Clay and earthen pots

 Clay and earthen pots are used for cooking soups and stews.
-They can be placed directly on the stove for cooking and then removed to the table for the meal.
+They can be placed directly on the stove for cooking and then removed from the table for the meal.

 Cleaver

-Rather than have numerous knives for every slicing or chopping need, Chinese chefs often use a cleaver.
-It can slice and dice, chop and scrape depending on how the chef manipulates it.
+Chinese chefs often use a cleaver rather than have numerous knives for every slicing or chopping need.
+It can slice, dice, chop, and scrape depending on how the chef manipulates it.

 Colander

-Colanders are used for draining liquids away from noodles or for rinsing vegetables.
+Colanders are used to drain liquids away from noodles or to rinse vegetables.
 Raw vegetables are placed in the colander and cleaned under running water.
 Dirt and debris are removed as the water drains out of the colander, and the clean food remains inside.

 Cut-resistant gloves

-Cut-resistant gloves are a must-have for someone who is new to cooking or not very skilled at slicing and dicing.
-As the name suggests, the gloves are cut-resistant and cannot be penetrated with a knife, which means fingers are safe while chopping and dicing are taking place.
-They can also be worn while using the mandoline slicer or kitchen shears or any time hands need extra protection.
+Cut-resistant gloves are a must-have for someone new to cooking or not very skilled at slicing and dicing.
+As the name suggests, the gloves are cut-resistant and cannot be penetrated with a knife, which means fingers are safe while chopping and dicing.
+They can also be worn while using the mandoline slicer or kitchen shears or when hands need extra protection.

 Cutting board